 Illustration by Bettina Reinemann

-Arguably a more important asset than the resume, your UX portfolio is critical in helping you land a great career opportunity.
+Arguably a more important asset than the designer resume, your UX portfolio is critical in helping you land a great career opportunity.
 It doesn’t just showcase your best work, it helps an employer or client understand how you think and what sets you apart.

 The current situation in the professional world, caused by the COVID-19 pandemic, is undoubtedly very challenging and has brought a lot of job uncertainty with it.
 So, if you do find yourself at home and have some free time on your hands, now could actually be a good opportunity to either start work on your portfolio or polish and improve it.

 To help you take advantage of this time, inspire you, and boost your skills, we talked to some leading designers and portfolio experts.
 Their insights and practical advice will help you create a strong, memorable portfolio that stands out and puts you on the path to a successful interview.